-- Reviewing and making recommendations to the Board on all candidates nominated for appointment to the Board of the Company and of its subsidiaries; - Reviewing and recommending to the Board on an annual basis, the Board structure, size and composition, taking into account, the balance between Executive Directors, Non-Executive Directors and Independent Directors to ensure that the Board as a whole possesses the right blend of relevant experiences and core competencies to effectively manage the Group; - Procuring that at least one-third of the Board shall comprise Independent Directors; - Reviewing Board succession plans for Directors, in particular, the Executive Director and Group CEO; - Determining whether or not a Director is able to and has been adequately carrying out his/her duties as a Director of the Company, particularly when he/she has multiple board representations; - Identifying and making recommendations to the Board as to which Directors are to retire by rotation and to be put forward for re-election at each Annual General Meeting ("AGM") of the Company, having regard to each Director's contribution and performance, including the Independent Directors; - Determining whether a Director is independent as guided by the Code and any other salient factors; and - Proposing a set of objective performance criteria to the Board for approval and implementation, to evaluate the effectiveness of the Board as a whole and the contribution of each Director to the effectiveness of the Board.
+- Reviewing and making recommendations to the Board on all candidates nominated for appointment to the Board of the Company and of its subsidiaries; - Reviewing and recommending to the Board on an annual basis, the Board structure, size and composition, taking into account, the balance between Executive Directors, Non-Executive Directors and Independent Directors to ensure that the Board as a whole possesses the right blend of relevant experiences and core competencies to effectively manage the Group; - Procuring that at least one-third of the Board shall comprise Independent Directors; - Reviewing Board succession plans for Directors, in particular, the appointment and/or replacement of the Chairman, the Group CEO and key management personnel; - Determining whether or not a Director is able to and has been adequately carrying out his/her duties as a Director of the Company, particularly when he/she has multiple board representations; - Identifying and making recommendations to the Board as to which Directors are to retire by rotation and to be put forward for re-election at each Annual General Meeting ("AGM") of the Company, having regard to each Director's contribution and performance, including the Independent Directors; - Review of training and professional development programmes for the Board;

+- Determining whether a Director is independent as guided by the Code and any other salient factors; and - Proposing a set of objective performance criteria to the Board for approval and implementation, to evaluate the effectiveness and performance of the Board as a whole, the Board Committees and the contribution of each Director to the effectiveness and performance of the Board.

 The NC is responsible for identifying and recommending new Directors to the Board, after considering the necessary and desirable competencies.
 In selecting potential new Directors, the NC will seek to identify the competencies required to enable the Board to fulfil its responsibilities.
-In identifying suitable candidates for the appointment of new Directors, the NC will consider all relevant channels to recruit any new candidates including referrals from business partners, use of the service of external advisers to facilitate a search and also consider candidates with the appropriate qualifications and working experience from internal or external sources.
+In identifying suitable candidates for the appointment of new Directors, the NC will consider all relevant channels to recruit any new candidates including referrals from business partners, use of the service of external advisors to facilitate a search and also consider candidates with the appropriate qualifications and working experience from internal or external sources.
 After shortlisting the candidates, the NC shall consider and interview candidates on merit against objective criteria, taking into consideration whether the candidate can devote sufficient time and attention to the affairs of the Group.
 The NC will evaluate the suitability of the nominee or candidate based on his/her qualifications, business and related experience, commitment, ability to contribute to the Board process and such other qualities and attributes that may be required by the Board.
 In recommending a candidate for re-appointment to the Board, the NC considers, amongst other things, his/her contributions to the Board (including attendance and participation at meetings, time and effort accorded to the Group's business and affairs), his/her independence, his/her other board appointments and principal occupation and commitments outside of the Group, and any other factors as may be deemed relevant by the NC.